An official website of the United States government

 … Stay legally compliant Keep your business compliant with state and federal business laws.
 Your … need them when you decide to sell your business or if a legal action is taken against your business.
 Requirements … few, if any internal requirements.
 However, it’s rarely a bad idea to document important decisions with your …

 … for small businesses.
-Filter by category - Any - Business Laws Contracting Disaster Emergency Planning … Government Contracting Health Care International Managing a Business Marketing Mentoring and Training SBA News Starting a Business Taxes 11 - 20 of 559 blog posts Perspectives, …
+Filter by category - Any - Business Laws Contracting Disaster Emergency Planning … Government Contracting Health Care International Managing a Business Marketing Mentoring and Training SBA News Starting … Heritage Month: Resources to Help Native-Owned Businesses Start and Grow By U.S. Small Business Administration on …

 … Office of Government Contracting & Business Development To enhance the effectiveness of small business programs by working with Government Contracting and … Under the Small Business Act, federal agencies conduct a variety of procurements that are reserved exclusively for …

-… 8(a) Business Development program Federal contracting and training program for experienced small business owners who are socially and economically … disadvantaged.
-Content Important updates about the 8(a) program Program overview Sections 7(j)(10) and 8(a) of the …
+… 8(a) Business Development program Federal contracting and training program for experienced small business owners who are socially and economically … Content Program overview Sections 7(j)(10) and 8(a) of the Small Business Act (15 U.S.C. §§ 636(j)(10) and … contracting and training program for experienced small business owners who are socially and economically …

 … Doing business in the Rhode Island District Business requirements … SBA’s Business Guide lists the requirements needed to start, grow, and expand your business.
 Since laws and taxes … county clerk where your business is located.
 If you are a corporation, you will also need to register with …